 (*) If you have not received the automatic message within two days, please contact us via the contact form.
 Please also check your spam/junk folder to make sure that our message has not been filtered out.
 Your online application form and all supporting documents must be submitted no later than 31 January.

 (**) If the original documents are written in a language other than English, French, Dutch or German you must provide an official translation by a registered sworn translator in one of these languages.
-Make sure to always include your diploma and/or transcript(s) in the original language!
+Make sure to always send your diploma and/or transcript(s) in the original language along with the translation!

-All applications who submitted a complete application in the online application form OLAF by 15 February will be given a rank number.
+All applicants who submitted a complete application in the online application form OLAF by 31 January will be given a rank number.
 Rank is determined by totaling 3 sub-scores: grade point average at the time of application (75%) and your CV OR answer to the motivation question "What most attracts you to an international business administration programme?"
 (25%).
 RSM will submit a list with rank numbers to Studielink on 14 April.

 On 15 April all applicants who submitted a complete application in the online application form (OLAF) will receive a rank number via e-mail from Studielink.
 Applicants with rank number 1 to 600 will also receive a second e-mail from Studielink with an offer for the programme.
 Applicants with rank number 601 and higher will automatically be put on a waiting list.
 If someone with an offer for the programme decides to decline their offer, it will be automatically assigned to the next person on the waiting list.

-Applicants offered admission to the IBA programme (initially or from the waiting list) will have two weeks to accept or decline the offer in Studielink.
-If you fail to respond to the offer after two weeks, your place will automatically be assigned to the next person on the waiting list!
+Applicants offered admission to the IBA programme (initially or from the waiting list) will have 14 days to accept or decline the offer in Studielink.
+If you fail to respond to the offer after 14 days, your place will automatically be assigned to the next person on the waiting list!
 This process is NOT handled by RSM but by the national student registration system Studielink and no exceptions will be made.
 Once you have declined your offer it cannot be reversed.